GrappleGQL/gatsby-source-wagtail/README.md

 ```

 As you can see some information about the specific page is passed to page through gatsby's context prop.
 The following passed
-variables and hence are availble in the templates GraphQL query are:
+variables and hence are available in the templates GraphQL query are:

 * $id: Int
 * $slug: String